TimD1/nPoRe/README.md

 # nPoRe: n-Polymer Realigner for improved pileup variant calling

 ## Introduction
-`npore` is a read realigner which recalculates each read's fine-grained alignment in order to more accurately align ``n-polymers'' such as homopolymers (n=1) and tandem repeats (2 &leq; n &leq; 6).
+`npore` is a read realigner which recalculates each read's fine-grained alignment in order to more accurately align ''n-polymers'' such as homopolymers (n=1) and tandem repeats (2 &leq; n &leq; 6).
 In other words, given an input BAM, it adjusts each read's CIGAR string to more accurately model the most likely sequencing errors and actual variants.
 Traditional affine gap penalties are context-agnostic, and do not model the higher likelihood of INDELs in low-complexity regions (particularly n-polymers), leading to poor or inconsistent alignments.
 We find that `npore` improves pileup concordance across reads and results in slightly better variant calling performance.
 <div align="center">
 <img src="img/npore_pileup.png" width="720p" alt="npore vs minimap2 pileup comparison">
 </div>